adonno/tagreader/README.md

 The 3D models for the case are [here](STLs).

 ~~**WARNING** regarding AZdelivery D1.
 We have had several users contacting us with different issues, we don't recommend using these boards and won't provide support for them.~~
-Recent reports suggesting more clones of the D1 is now working as expected.
-This has been verified on a AZdelivery D1.
+Recent reports suggest more clones of the D1 are now working as expected.
+This has been verified on an AZdelivery D1.

 ### Connecting the components